-Dim garages can lead to difficulties in finding equipment and tools, strain on your eyes and can lead to more serious consequences such as falls or other injuries.
+Dim garages can lead to difficulties in finding equipment and tools.
+The strain on your eyes can lead to more severe consequences, such as falls or other injuries.
 You should never have to use a flashlight or penlight in your garage to find something you need.

-Hopefully this helps you to figure out how many lumens you need so that you can work in a brightly lit garage.
+Hopefully, this helps you figure out how many lumens you need to work in a brightly lit garage.

 Once you calculate how many lumens you need for your garage, the next step is to find the best LED shop lights.
 Check out my super-detailed guide to garage lighting for more tips!